sgmurphy/wordpress-plugins/speedycache/readme.txt

 4. SpeedyCache Exclude page

 == Changelog ==

+= 1.1.8 (16th July 2024) =
+* [Task] Removed StackPath from CDN(as StackPath CDN was retired in September 2023)
+* [Task] Tested with WordPress 6.6
+* [Bug-Fix] There was an issue with deletion of Preloading setting that has been fixed.
+* [Bug-Fix] There was an issue with enabling Precaching using URL which has been fixed.

 = 1.1.7 (31st May 2024) =
 * [Bug-Fix] There was an issue with Delay JS which has been fixed.